mgbpm/CATT/README.md

 ```sh
 python main.py --force --loglevel=info
 ```

+Pull vrs.csv file from (Zenodo)[https://zenodo.org/records/15046078] and save it to `./sources/vrs/`

 Generate mappings, categorical and onehot encodings, filter by gene MYH7 and left join the sources vrs, clinvar-variant-summary, gencc-submissions, and clingen-overall-scores-adult.
 ```sh